kirbydesign/designsystem/.github/CONTRIBUTING.md

 It can not be assumed that the reader of your issue has any knowledge of your work outside of Kirby.

 The reader might be:
-- a contributor outside of bank data
+- a contributor outside of Bankdata
 - someone who is not in your team
 - potentially a new hire